Frequently Asked Questions

 If I load hospital discharge data into MONAHRQ, what data years can I use?

-Where do I get ED data?
+Where do I get Emergency Department (ED) data?
 How do I generate the ED Utilization report?

-Organizations using MONAHRQ will need to supply their own ED data.
-In order to generate an ED Utilization report, there are two files you need to import in MONAHRQ:
+To use MONAHRQ to report ED utilization, you will need to supply your own ED data.
+To generate an ED Utilization report, there are two files you need to import in MONAHRQ:

 Inpatient Discharge data with an ED Service column to indicate ED visits that result in admission to the hospital.
 This additional column, ED Services may be derived from revenue codes on the admission claim.
 This stays with evidence of admission through the ED will carry a revenue code 45x.
 You may use Point of Origin to derive this field.
 The values for this ED column can have - 0: Records that do not include evidence of ED services; 1: ED visits that result in admission to the hospital; 9: Missing.
 Further information is found in Appendix F of the Host User Guide.

 - Your local ED treat-and-release data set from your outpatient file.
 Please refer to the Appendix F of the Host User Guide.